 Training your 3-month-old puppy doesn’t mean that you have to blame your puppy if things aren’t exactly working.
 Take a step back and try to figure out by yourself.
 One of the tips that make puppy training simple is the way you learn from your previous mistakes.

-Basic Commands that Your 3-month-old puppy Could Learn
+Basic Commands to Train your 3-month-old puppy with

 A 3-month-old puppy can learn basic commands.
 Their age is enough for them to know how to do those commands.
-So, here are the basic commands you can teach your 3-month-old puppy.
+So, here are the basic commands you can train your 3-month-old puppy with.

 1. How to Sit

 So, making your puppy follow your command to sit is necessary.
 It is the first command you need to teach your 3-month-old puppy.

 There are two different methods on how to teach your puppy what “sit” means.
 The first method is what we call capturing.
 You stand in front of your puppy holding some food or treats.
 Then wait for your puppy to sit, then say “yes” and give your puppy a treat.

 Then, you can step backward or sideways to encourage your puppy to stand.
 As long as your puppy sits, give them a treat.
 After a few repetitions, you can start saying “sit” right as your puppy begins to sit.

 The other method is luring.
 Get down in front of your puppy, holding a treat as a lure.
 Put the treat right in front of the puppy’s nose, then slowly lift it above its head.
 Your puppy will probably sit as it lifts its head to nibble at the treat.
 Let your puppy eat the treat.
 Repeat one or two times with the food lure, remove the food and use your empty hand.
 But, continue to reward your puppy.
 Once your puppy understands your hand signal to sit, you can begin to say “sit”.

 2. How to Stay